fnproject/docs/fn/general/introduction.md

 * `fn invoke nodeapp nodefn`
     * Invoke the function stored on the Fn server.
 * `curl http://localhost:8080/t/nodeapp/nodefn-trigger`
-    * Invoke the same function, but this time to an URL with `curl`.
+    * To request the same function using a trigger, you can use a URL with `curl`.

 ### What happens during Deploy
 When you deploy your function to an application on Fn server, the following happens: